flipperdevices/flipperzero-firmware/applications/plugins/magspoof/README.md

 - Some read-head directly connected to GPIO, ADC'd, and parsed all on the Flipper.
 Likely the most compact and cheapest module option, but also would require the most work.
 - USB HID input likely infeasible; seems the FZ cannot act as an HID host.

+## arha-bitwise branch todo & notes
+Attempting to exploit flipper hardware to some extent

+- [X] Preprocess all MSR data into bitwise arrays, including manchester encoding.
+- [ ] Feed bits from timers
+- [ ] Sync to the lfrfid timer and experiment representing a field flip with a few cycles of a high frequency carrier, like the 125khz lfrfid one.
+Perhaps mag readers' frontends will lowpass such signals, and keep only the low frequency component, in an attempt to drown out nearby noise?
+- [X] Can the CC1101 radio be used in any way?
+Driving it from GD0 can achieve 50us, or about 10khz.
+Probably more with sync/packet mode. **Currently under testing**.
+The signal is extra noisy with a very wide bandwidth, but, in theory, it can work
+- [ ] Can the 5V pin act as a coil driver?
+I've read reports it can drive 0.4A, other reports it can drive 2A.
+It boils down to bq25896 being fast enough.
+Ref: bq25896_enable_otg, which will probably need bypassing kernel libs and calling furi_hal_i2c_tx/furi_hal_i2c_tx whatever calls from Cube libs.
+- [ ] Investigate transparent mode on 3916
+- [ ] Can the piezo be used at its resonant frequency?
+I've seen LF signals being emulated with [nothing but headphones](https://github.com/smre/DCF77/blob/master/DCF77.py#L124) running a subharmonic; the wheel brake on some carts seems to react to audiofreq signals (or the RF emission from driving a speaker)

 ----
 ## Credits
 This project interpolates work from [Samy Kamkar's original MagSpoof project](https://github.com/samyk/magspoof), [dunaevai135 & AlexYaro's Flipper hackathon project](https://github.com/dunaevai135/flipperzero-firmware), and the Flipper team's [LF RFID](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/main/lfrfid) and [SubGhz](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/main/subghz) apps.